-The long-term (annual) assessment of the effects associated with the proposed development with respect to Nitrogen Dioxide (NO2) is determined to be 'negligible'.
-With respect to PM10 and PM{2.5} exposure, the effect is determined to be 'negligible' at all identified existing sensitive receptor locations except for two existing sensitive receptor locations where the effect is determined to be 'moderate beneficial' with respect to PM{2.5}.
+The long-term (annual) assessment of the effects associated with the proposed development with respect to Nitrogen Dioxide (NO2), PM10 and PM{2.5} is determined to be 'negligible'.

 The proposed development will not include installation of CHP or other heat source emissions and can therefore be considered air quality neutral.
-The development trip rate is below trip rate for the extant use and therefore, the development can be considered Air Quality Neutral.
-An Air Quality Positive Statement has been produced detailing measures within the proposed scheme which are designed to maximise benefits to air quality.
+The development trip rate is below the benchmark trip rate and therefore, the development can be considered Air Quality Neutral.